Honda XR650L

 The XR650L is a dual-sport motorcycle manufactured by Honda, part of the Honda XR series.
 It was released in 1992 as a 1993 model.
-It combines the RFVC engine from the proven NX650 Dominator dual sport with the lighter, off-road capable XR600R chassis, which is not road legal in the US (the XR600R).
-It has been produced virtually unchanged since 1993 and is still in production as of 2022.
+It combines the RFVC engine from the proven NX650 Dominator dual sport with the lighter, off-road capable XR600R chassis, the latter of which is not road legal in the US.
+It has been produced virtually unchanged since 1993 and is still in production as of 2024.

 The engine is a 40 hp, air-cooled 644 cc SOHC, dry-sump, single-cylinder, four-stroke.
 With an electric starter, headlight, taillight, turn signals, mirrors, US EPA and California Air Resources Board (CARB) compliant exhaust system, and a 2.8 usgal metallic fuel tank, the 650L has a 349 lb wet weight.
 The seat height is 37 in.